veyon/docs/admin/introduction.rst

 Chapter :ref:`Installation` deals with the installation of Veyon on a Windows or Linux computer.
 It also contains information on how to perform or implement an automated installation.

-Chapter :ref:`Configuration` explains how to configure and integrate Veyon using the graphical configuration tool, whereas the :ref:`Configuration reference` describes all available configuration options in detail.
+Chapter :ref:`Configuration` explains how to configure and integrate Veyon using the graphical configuration tool, whereas the :ref:`ConfigurationReference` describes all available configuration options in detail.
 Information and examples on how to connect Veyon to an LDAP or ActiveDirectory server can be found in chapter :ref:`LDAP`.

 Veyon is furthermore equipped with a command line interface (:index:`CLI`) that can be used for modifying the configuration, automate Veyon-related tasks and for using or controlling specific program functions.
 All modules and commands of the command line tool are listed and explained in chapter :ref:`CommandLineInterface`.